yaxan/address_book/README.md

 ## Development server

-Run `ng serve` for a dev server.
+Run `npm run start` or `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.

 ## Features
 The following features have been implemented in the application: